Saturday, April 18, 2026

 That -- and the left hip replaced by titanium

-and the right breast missing some flesh
+and the right breast absent some flesh

 and the left elbow ripped by a riptide

-and the arthritis in the thumb --
+and the arthritis in the thumb.

-and you try to be grateful
+You try to be grateful

-that it's your left,
+that it's in your left --

 because otherwise